BBBase-EHeresy/PPPub/docs/matched_play_guide/campaign_events.md

 #### HARADWAITH

 *To the south of Gondor and Mordor lies the vast desert region of Haradwaith.
-These arid and desolate lands play home to the hardy and ruthless ‘south-folk’ who have ever sought to wage war on the lands of Gondor to their north.*
+These arid and desolate lands play home to the hardy and ruthless â€˜south-folkâ€™ who have ever sought to wage war on the lands of Gondor to their north.*

 **SPECIAL RULE**